MSLNZ/msl-io/docs/readers.rst

                Your Reader class is a Root object.

-               The location of the data file to read is available at self.url
+               The data file to read is available at self.file

                To add metadata to Root use self.add_metadata(...)